Shopify/javascript/README.md

 - [12.13](#12.13) <a name="12.13"></a> Instance methods that don’t refer to `this` don’t need to be instance methods.
 If they relate to the class, make them static methods; otherwise, make them functions in scope.

   > Why?
-This pattern is generally a sign that you are providing a bad public API for the class, and should either hide this method (if it’s an implementation detail) or expose it as a utility method.
+This pattern is generally a sign that you are providing a bad public API for the class, and should either hide this method (if it’s an implementation detail) or export it as a utility method.

   ESLint rule: [`class-methods-use-this`](http://eslint.org/docs/rules/class-methods-use-this.html)